 Role of Webster University College Representatives

-1. Advanced Notice of all CAAC meetings
+- Advanced Notice of all CAAC meetings

-a.
-Host, plan, and serve as the facilitator of meetings.
+- Host, plan, and serve as the facilitator of meetings.

-b.
-Meetings should include:
+- Meetings should include:

-• Updates on college/school enrollment
+- Updates on college/school enrollment

-• Academic presentations
+- Academic presentations

-• Updates on any significant alumni accomplishments.
+- Updates on any significant alumni accomplishments.

-2. Provide communications to CAAC whenever needed:
+- Provide communications to CAAC whenever needed:

-a.
-Follow-up meetings on special initiatives/task forces/subcommittees
+- Follow-up meetings on special initiatives/task forces/subcommittees

-b.
-Time sensitive information re: college activities, events, special news of accomplishments, etc.
+- Time sensitive information re: college activities, events, special news of accomplishments, etc.

-c.
-Provide an avenue of social interaction, networking, and collaboration. between the college and members to create a tighter sense of community
+- Provide an avenue of social interaction, networking, and collaboration. between the college and members to create a tighter sense of community

-3. Review the Goals of the CAAC & cybersecurity academic program at the beginning of each academic year.
+- Review the Goals of the CAAC & cybersecurity academic program at the beginning of each academic year.

-Chief Information Security Officer (CISO) — United States Transportation Command (USTRANSCOM)
+Jerry Cronin — Chief Information Security Officer (CISO) — United States Transportation Command (USTRANSCOM)

-Mr. Cronin serves as the USTRANSCOM senior cybersecurity advisor on key externally-facing cybersecurity issues.
+Jerry Cronin serves as the USTRANSCOM senior cybersecurity advisor on key externally-facing cybersecurity issues.
 He represents the USTRANSCOM Commander and Chief Information Officer at senior level national, Department of Defense (DoD), and industry committees and working groups.
 His current efforts include working with government and commercial partners to improve the cybersecurity posture across the transportation enterprise, which includes Government, DoD, and commercial networks.
 Under this initiative, he is working with Government and industry partners to sharing best practices, threat, and vulnerability information with goal of increasing the ability of USTRANSCOM and its industry partners to conduct the transportation mission in an increasingly contested cyber domain.

-Chief Information Security Officer (CISO) — Monsanto
+Gary Harbison — Chief Information Security Officer (CISO) — Monsanto

 As the Chief Information Security Officer (CISO) for Monsanto, a leading global agriculture company, Gary Harbison leads the Information Security Office with global responsibility for cybersecurity, privacy and business continuity management.
 Harbison is also a member of the IT Leadership Team helping define and drive Monsanto's global IT strategy.
 Harbison has 19 years of overall IT experience, with 17 of those focused in the information security domain.
 Harbison received his bachelor's degree in business administration from Webster University in St. Louis.
 Harbison is also an Adjunct Professor in the Cybersecurity master's program at Washington University in St. Louis.

-Senior Manager — Federal Reserve Bank in St. Louis
+Jeff Horton — Senior Manager — Federal Reserve Bank in St. Louis

-Jeff Horton responsibilities include developing and executing on strategic roadmaps for applications that support and manage the finances for the United States and other Federal Government Agencies.
+Jeff Horton's responsibilities include developing and executing on strategic roadmaps for applications that support and manage the finances for the United States and other Federal Government Agencies.
 His professional expertise includes over 17 years of experience assisting multiple Fortune 500 organizations on data privacy and cybersecurity initiatives.
 He is versatile technical leader, strategist, and security practitioner, with exceptional interpersonal, problem-solving, and communications skills.
 A proven thought leader in building the security governance, security culture, security capabilities for some of the world's top organizations.
 Jeff received his bachelor's degree and master's degree from Webster University in St. Louis, and he is currently pursuing his Juris Doctorate Law Degree.
-Jeff currently holds a number of professional security certifications including CCSP, CISSP, CISM, ENCE, & CEH
+Jeff currently holds a number of professional security certifications including CCSP, CISSP, CISM, ENCE, and CEH.

-Prior to joining Mercy, Dan was the Chief Information Security Officer (CISO) with Maritz Holdings, Inc., in St. Louis where he led a strong security program attaining Payment Card Industry (PCI) certification and consistently passed demanding security audits and assessments of Fortune 500 clients.
-He came to Mercy with over twenty years of Information Technology leadership experience and a track record of contributing to business success through technology, building strong technical teams and developing internal and external stakeholder relationships.
+Dan Henke joined Mercy in March 2013 as Vice President, Information Security Officer.
+He is responsible for all areas of the Mercy Information Security Program and acts as the Chief Health Insurance Portability and Accountability (HIPAA) Security Compliance Officer.
+Prior to joining Mercy, Henke was the Chief Information Security Officer (CISO) with Maritz Holdings, Inc., in St. Louis where he led a strong security program attaining Payment Card Industry (PCI) certification and consistently passed demanding security audits and assessments of Fortune 500 clients.
+He came to Mercy with over 20 years of Information Technology leadership experience and a track record of contributing to business success through technology, building strong technical teams and developing internal and external stakeholder relationships.
 Dan was recently named one of the "32 Hospital and Health System CISO to Know in 2018" by Becker's Hospital Review.
-Dan holds a bachelor's degree and MBA from St. Louis University.
-In addition, Dan is a Permanent Deacon for the Archdiocese of St. Louis and assists the pastor at Holy Infant Church in Ballwin, MO.
+Henke holds a bachelor's degree and MBA from St. Louis University.
+In addition, he is a Permanent Deacon for the Archdiocese of St. Louis and assists the pastor at Holy Infant Church in Ballwin, Missouri.